conda-incubator/conda-store-ui/src/docs/markdown/CONFIGURATION.md

 # Configuration

-The configuration for conda-store-ui, including the connection details to conda-store currently use `.env` files.
+The configuration for conda-store-ui, including the connection details to conda-store, can be done :
+- either at compile time, using a `.env` file.
+- or at runtime, using `condaStoreConfig` variable

-## Using `.env`
+## At compile time, using `.env`

-conda-store-ui looks for a `.env` file at runtime.
+conda-store-ui looks for a `.env` file when packing the bundle.
 Below, you'll find the options and the listed descriptions.
 You are welcome to copy this configuration, otherwise, you can copy and rename the `.env.example` file provided in the repository.

 Sample File: